securityguy/DMRcmd/README.md

 is to connect openSPOT to DMRGateway (link above) and then use the same instructions as provided above to connect DMRGateway to DMRcmd.

-I am in the process of adding a proxy feature to allow DMRcmd to sit between OpenSPOT and one DMR Network.
+DMRcmd has a proxy option, in which case instead of acting as a DMR network server, it will proxy data to and from the server specified in the configuration file.
+This allows DMRcmd to sit between OpenSPOT and one DMR Network, and monitor the traffic for DMR calls of interest.

 To configure openSPOT to send traffic to DMRcmd: